 Blocking

-Blocking in crochet is the process of shaping and setting your finished piece to its intended size and drape.
-It is useful for:
+Blocking is the final step where you shape and set your finished piece to its intended size and drape.
+It helps:

-- Opening up textures (like cables or lace)
+- Open up textures (like cables or lace)

 Steam Blocking